istamosh/refresh-repo/README.md

 - git pull                                                = pull any changes done in remote into local branch if there are any
 - git pull origin <branch>                                = same as above but with specific remote address and branch name
 - git commit -am "<message>"                              = shortcut for add modified file into staging area and insert commit message (doesn't work if there are any file with A tag on Visual Studio)
-- git merge main                                          = if you are in branch other than main branch, this will merge both branch into main
+- git merge main                                          = if you are in branch other than main branch, this will merge both branch INTO main
+- git merge main --no-ff                                  = merging with no fast forward method (default is ff)
 - git reset HEAD                                          = undo any changes from latest commit (only on local repo)
 - git reset HEAD~1                                        = undo any changes 1-step from latest commit (ex. a commit before latest commit) (only on local repo)
 - git reset <hash>                                        = undo any changes back to latest commit pointed by hash address
-- git reset --hard <hash or HEAD~number(arg)>             = undo any changes and get rid of stages
+- git reset --hard <hash or HEAD~number(arg)>             = undo any changes and get rid of stages back to hash checkpoint or HEAD number
 - git log                                                 = view commit log with its hash addresses (above is latest)
+- git log --oneline --graph --all                         = shows all graphical log of commits in one line
 - git config --global user.email                          = view global settings of email address used for commits
 - git config --global user.email <email>                  = set global email address for commits
 - git rebase <branch>                                     = rebase current branch you worked on against the desired branch